Uruguay at the 2026 Winter Olympics

-Uruguay will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-This will be the country's second appearance at the Winter Olympic Games, after its debut in 1998.
+Uruguay competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+This was the country's second appearance at the Winter Olympic Games, 28 years after its debut in 1998.
+The Uruguayan delegation consisted of a single athlete Nicolás Pirozzi, who was the country's flagbearer during the opening ceremony.
+Uruguay did not win any medals in the Games.